Rewriting a Utility

 1. The storage allocation is done by the function rather than by the user.

-2. The function gives its result as the returned value rather than as
+2. The function gives its result as the returned value rather than as a modification to an output parameter.

 3. Exactly the right number of characters is allocated.

 But is this really a one-pass algorithm?
 It relies on finding the length of the numeral on the way down in the recursion and on writing the digits on the way back up.
-And a function call per digit may be more expensive than Michael Levy’s division per digit for finding the length.
+And a function call per digit may be more expensive than Levy’s division per digit for finding the length.

-One Response to “Rewriting a Utility”
+2 Responses to “Rewriting a Utility”

 1. Michael Says: